 Every new year we see new brands vying for attention, trying to get traction in the marketplace.
 Some make it and some don’t.
 We love the success stories of the ones that do because they inspire us with their often unlikely solutions to the barriers of market access.

-Brands are only as good as the products they represent and a seemingly good idea can face apparently insurmountable problems when it’s product is so different from what’s out there, that it’s producer has to develop an entire delivery system just to get it to the customer.
+Brands are only as good as the products they represent.
+A seemingly good idea can face apparently insurmountable problems when its product is so different from what’s out there, that its producer has to develop an entire delivery system just to get it to the customer.

 Such was the case with the Popsicle.
 We recently had the pleasure of being the guest of the granddaughter of the inventor at her beautiful Hacienda in Mazatlan Mexico.
 Her grandfather, Frank Epperson picked up a stick in a glass of fruit soda water that had been left outside overnight in freezing weather and pulled out the first popsicle.
 He was only 11 at the time!